PaulleDemon/PyUIBuilder/docs/intro.md

 ## Exporting code
-Once you are happy with the UI, you can click on export code from the header.
+Once you are happy with the UI, you can click on export code from the header and code will be downloaded to your local machine.

 ## Requirements.txt
-The requirements.txt files are auto generated, before running the code ensure you have installed the dependencies.
+The requirements.txt files are auto generated, before running the code ensure you have installed the dependencies by using `pip install -r requirements.txt`

 ## Saving the file